Apache reqtimeout.conf configuration example for Debian GNU/Linux 9 (stretch)

 Wget

-wget -O reqtimeout.conf.example http://exampleconfig.com/static/raw/apache/debian9/etc/apache2/mods-available/reqtimeout.conf
+wget -O reqtimeout.conf.example https://exampleconfig.com/static/raw/apache/debian9/etc/apache2/mods-available/reqtimeout.conf

 cURL

-curl http://exampleconfig.com/static/raw/apache/debian9/etc/apache2/mods-available/reqtimeout.conf > reqtimeout.conf.example
+curl https://exampleconfig.com/static/raw/apache/debian9/etc/apache2/mods-available/reqtimeout.conf > reqtimeout.conf.example